 Moreover, employers will need to consider their next steps and how to adapt to a post-coronavirus world.

-Do you need advice regarding your employment status, problems with furlough or if you’re now unemployed, call JK Advice Centre.
+Do you need advice regarding your employment status?
+Having problems with furlough?
+Are you now unemployed due to Covid-19?
+Call JK Advice Centre.
 Book your personalised consultation on 020 3302 6682 to discuss your options.

 Please note: this post was written in line with guidance at the time of publishing.
 For the most up-to-date guidelines please refer to gov.uk